Mental Health & Essential Oils Guide

 3. Consider the source and consult a qualified aromatherapist

 As essential oils have gained popularity, the number of companies selling them has also grown.
-Not all oils are created equally, and their production is not monitored by any government agency.
-John Hopkins Medicine suggests a few factors to consider when deciding what company to purchase from:
+Not all oils are created equally, and essential oil production is not monitored by any government agency.
+John Hopkins Medicine suggests a few factors to consider when deciding what company to purchase essential oils from:

 • Ensure the company has been around for a few years and has a well-established reputation.